Billy Barr (footballer)

-William Joseph Barr (born 21 January 1969) is an English former footballer and manager, and is currently the assistant manager of Scottish Championship side Dundee.
-He took up the post of caretaker manager at Wrexham after the departure of Andy Morrell as manager, but failed to secure the position permanently.
-He also served as assistant manager at Salford City.
+William Joseph Barr (born 21 January 1969) is an English former footballer and manager who is currently the manager of Workington.

 Playing career

 Barr started his career with Halifax Town in July 1987, after coming through the club's youth team.
 He joined Crewe Alexandra in June 1994.
 He then moved to Carlisle United in August 1997.

 Coaching career

-He was caretaker manager of Carlisle United from April to August 2002.
-He later took up a new coaching role with the first team squad at Preston North End, holding the position of first team coach from the summer of 2006.
+He was caretaker manager of Carlisle United from April to August 2002.He later took up a new coaching role with the first team squad at Preston North End, holding the position of first team coach from the summer of 2006.